 Alamir Bakery Falafel Bites can be cooked in the microwave in 30 seconds, then added to a bed of spinach with some chopped veges.
 Throw over Greek yoghurt mixed with lemon juice and wholegrain mustard (and parsley or mint if you have it).

-- My Grilled Salmon Steaks with Pesto recipe can be made in 15 minutes and is a great source of Omega 3.
-The recipe is for two but just double it to feed a family of four.
-Or if you have a bit more time, this Vege Curry is ready in 25 minutes and is a really cost-effective meal option.
+My Grilled Salmon Steaks with Pesto can be made in 15 minutes and is a great source of Omega 3.

 Nutritionist Kate Walker set up Lifespark to support people from different ages, backgrounds and ethnicities to be able to make the healthy lifestyle changes they want to see and address health concerns such as weight loss, digestive issues, stress and anxiety, and hormonal issues.
 She prides herself on being friendly, approachable and non-judgmental.
 She is an expert in coaching clients to navigate Covid lockdowns by encouraging them to improve their mental, physical and immune health through nutrition, mindset and exercise.